Updated: Oct 30

-Designing the kids bathroom was seriously so much fun!
+Designing the kids' bathroom was seriously so much fun!
 My husband helped me take on the project and he is so amazing at figuring things out, even if it's for the first time - like the shiplap wall.
 I just adore how it turned out, especially with the pop of green dinosaur wall decals!
+Keep scrolling for all the resource links to get this look.

-Dinosaur Wall Decals (I purchased half a set)
+Dinosaur Wall Decals ("Rex" I purchased half a set - use code BEINWONDER for 15% off)

 Mirrors (I purchased ours from Homesense but these are also great, I have used them with clients)